 Even though a BAC of 0.08% is the legal limit for a DUI, you can be charged and found guilty of driving under the influence of alcohol with a BAC of 0.05%, and your driving is believed to be impaired.
 And, you don't need to be driving to be charged with DUI in South Dakota.
 If you're in your vehicle and the keys are within reach, you can be charged and convicted.

 South Dakota has an implied consent law, which means you've already agreed to submit to a chemical screening by becoming a licensed driver.
 Refusing to submit to a blood, urine, or breath test can result in the suspension of your driving privileges, fines, and additional penalties.

-Consequences of a DUI in South Dakota depend on the level of alcohol in your blood and the number of times you’ve been convicted.
-First and second offenses are misdemeanors, but third and subsequent offenses are felonies.
+The consequences of a DUI in South Dakota depend on the level of alcohol in your blood and the number of times you've been convicted.
+The first and second offenses are misdemeanors, but the third and subsequent offenses are felonies.

 Penalties range from the suspension of driving privileges to mandatory court-approved chemical dependency counseling program participation, installation of an ignition interlock device, community service, fines, and jail time.